 Unlike the previous map, Trulia's interactive map enables you to pinpoint a location, then shows you the surrounding commute times from which you can choose whether you're traveling by car or using public transportation.

-It's a great tool if your looking at a commute within a specific area.
+It's a great tool if you're looking at a commute within a specific area.
 However, if you're traveling from one area to another - for instance from San Jose, CA into downtown San Francisco - it doesn't map that distance.
-So for people traveling form one city to another, this tool won't quite give you the information you need.
+So for people traveling from one city to another, this tool won't quite give you the information you need.
 But if you're considering living in one city versus another, it will provide some guidance around average local commute times to help you better decide which place would be the best to live in.

 This tool takes the idea of commuting to a whole different level.
-Instead of showing you commute times, it allows you to enter all the activities in your life - from work, school, the gym to your child's daycare - then shows you the optimal place to live so you're daily needs are met all within a commutable distance.
+Instead of showing you commute times, it allows you to enter all the activities in your life - from work, school, the gym to your child's daycare - then shows you the optimal place to live so you're daily needs is met all within a commutable distance.
 Once it's pinpointed the optimal place to live, it shows you the average home price for that area, cost of taxes, etc...
 It's a great tool for those of you who might be staying within the city or just changing neighborhoods to see what would be the best place for you to live in the surrounding area based on your most common commutes.

-Walk Score, known for it's easy-to-use site that enables you to find the most walkable and livable communities, also has a tool that helps you locate apartments and rentals that are within an easy commute of your work or school or other essential location.
+Walk Score, known for its easy-to-use site that enables you to find the most walkable and livable communities, also has a tool that helps you locate apartments and rentals that are within an easy commute of your work or school or other essential location.

 This is a great tool for people looking for their next rental.
 However, it only displays apartment buildings or complexes rather than houses for rent or homes to purchase.
 So if you're thinking of buying a house or are looking for private home rentals, you might want to try another type of tool.